clearlinux/clr-installer/scripts/InstallerYAMLSyntax.md

 ```

 ## Clear Linux Bundles
-This is a list of the Clear Linux OS Bundles that should be installed when during the installation of the OS on the target media.
+This is a list of the Clear Linux OS Bundles that should be installed during the installation of the OS on the target media.

 ```yaml
 bundles: [os-core, os-core-update, clr-installer]